microsoft/pxt-ev3/docs/maker/sound-machine.md

 It is time to start making!

-* Use the components from the LEGO® MINDSTORMS EV3 Core Set and additional materials to make your chosen solution.
+* Use the components from the @boardname@ Core Set and additional materials to make your chosen solution.
 * Test and analyze your design as you go and record any improvements that you make.

 ### Review and Revise Your Solution